+All assessment instruments will be administered in a private and confidential session.
 All client evaluation information will be coded for confidentiality.
 After collection, the data is entered into a secure database and the data collection instruments are stored in the participant's research file which is kept in a secure double-locked room in the Research and Evaluation Department at the contracted provider, Directions for Living.
 Data collection instruments will be used primarily in an interview setting with the participant.
 Data from the data collection instruments will be aggregated for the project to determine project effectiveness and fidelity.
 No client's individual data will be reported.

-Where data will be stored.
+• Where data will be stored.